- If your computer cannot find Chromecast it might be because of a poor connection between your system and the gadget.

 - The second-generation Chromecast‘s LED indicator will begin flashing orange.
 You should release the button when the LED turns solid white

-Solution 9: Disconnect from VPN/ proxy
+8. Disconnect from VPN/ proxy

 Chromecast devices cannot communicate with a computer over these networks.
 If you need help with this, please check with your service provider for instructions.

 Consult your software documentation for instructions to disable it.
 If this solves the problem, contact the vendor of your security software and ask them for advice, or install a different security program.

 All in all, your computer not being able to find your Chromecast can be very annoying, but we hope that you managed to fix this issue after using one of our solutions described above.